 - Make sure the elder gets appropriate care, whether at home or in a residential facility, to maintain the quality of life that he or she desires

 - Locate public and private sources to help pay for long-term care while resolving issues created by the high cost of care

 - Offer peace of mind that results when the right choices are made to ensure loved ones are safe and getting the right care while preserving family resources

-Elder Law Practice of Timothy L. Takacs uses a model called the Elder Care Continuum to help families understand the natural progression of aging and its impact on a loved one's health, mobility, housing and financial resources.
-An initial meeting with Elder Law Practice may focus on the elderly loved one's place on each line of the Elder Care Continuum.
+Takacs McGinnis Elder Care Law uses a model called the Elder Care Continuum to help families understand the natural progression of aging and its impact on a loved one's health, mobility, housing, and financial resources.
+An initial meeting with Takacs McGinnis may focus on the elderly loved one's place on each line of the Elder Care Continuum.
 Gaps in care can then be identified and solutions discussed for closing those gaps.